warning

 You can consider actions and characteristics of people within the text.

-You can identify repetition that includes actions, emotions, or character traits.
+That includes actions, emotions, or character traits.

-You can search for deeper meaning using inference and you can consider the overall message of the text.
+You can search for deeper meaning using inference, and you can consider the overall message of the text.

 That's a bit like any morals or big messages from the text itself.